 Quang Binh Provincial People's Committee requested localities to review commune arrangement plans and report before March 22.
 Photo: Contributor

-The province requires the rearrangement and reorganization of communes and towns in the district to establish new communes (commune clusters) with natural areas and larger population sizes than the current standards of communes and towns.
-The rearrangement must be consistent with the geographical location, natural conditions, specific factors, and have a scale and level of economic development that meets the requirements of grassroots management in the new situation.
+The province requires the rearrangement and reorganization of communes and towns in the district to establish new communes (commune clusters) with larger natural areas and populations than the current standards of communes and towns.
+The rearrangement must be consistent with the geographical location, natural conditions, and specific factors, with a scale and level of economic development that meets the requirements of grassroots management in the new situation.

-Encourage the consolidation of administrative units as they are instead of adjusting part of administrative boundaries, except in cases where it is convenient for management work and people's lives.
+Encourage the original merging of administrative units instead of adjusting part of administrative boundaries, except in cases where it facilitates management work and people's lives.

 Quang Binh Provincial People's Committee also clearly stipulates criteria on area and population for each region.